osprey-dcs/grc-atf-fdas/D-4-10_PROC_-_Quartz_QA.md

 ***

-### EEPROM Programed
+### EEPROM Programmed

-Using the EEPROM scripts program the EEPROM of the quartz with board revision and Serial Number.
+According to the [Quartz EEPROM](https://github.com/osprey-dcs/quartz-daq-250-24/blob/master/documentation/chassis-setup.md#quartz-eeprom) programming guide, checkout the branch/revision appropriate to the PCB model to be programmed, and edit `createEEPROMs.sh` with the appropriate serial numbers.

+For the Quartz version 1 PCBs delivered, use the `quartz-1.x` branch.

 <div align="center"><b>Record in Testing Log when complete</b></div>